marcialeite24/tenzies-game/README.md

 # Tenzies Game
-Tenzies Game is a React-based dice game challenging players to match 10 die faces in the shortest time and minimal rolls.
+Tenzies Game is a React-based dice game that challenges players to match 10 die faces in the shortest time with minimal rolls.
-This project provides a solution to the [Tenzies Game project on Scrimba](https://scrimba.com/learn/learnreact) following the designed provided on this [Figma file](https://www.figma.com/file/FqsxRUhAaXM4ezddQK0CdR/Untitled?node-id=0%3A1).
+This project provides a solution to the [Tenzies Game project on Scrimba](https://scrimba.com/learn/learnreact) only designed for tablet devices following the design provided on this [Figma file](https://www.figma.com/file/FqsxRUhAaXM4ezddQK0CdR/Untitled?node-id=0%3A1).
 Scrimba helps you improve your coding skills by building realistic projects.

 ## Table of contents